SparkyTruck/deepmd-jax/README.md

 print(trajectory['position'].shape)    # (100000, n, 3), does not include the initial position
 ```

-You can check the `Simulation` class in [`md.py`](https://github.com/SparkyTruck/deepmd-jax/blob/main/deepmd_jax/md.py) for additional arguments, like print control, thermostat parameters, etc. There are also some methods of the `Simulation` class like `getEnergy`, `getForces`, `getPosition`, `setPosition`, etc. that you may find useful.
+You can check the `Simulation` class in [`md.py`](https://github.com/SparkyTruck/deepmd-jax/blob/main/deepmd_jax/md.py) for additional arguments, like print control, thermostat parameters, etc. There are also some methods of the `Simulation` class like `getEnergy`, `getForce`, `getPosition`, `setPosition`, etc. that you may find useful.

 If you want to print the trajectories on the fly, you can use the `TrajDumpSimulation` instead of `Simulation`:
 ```python